mailman/mailman/USER_GUIDE.md

 # Mailman User Guide

-Mailman is a microframework for processing incoming email:
+Mailman is a microframework for processing incoming email.

+Here is an example Mailman app that takes incoming messages to a support email account, and adds them to a database.

+    # mailman_app.rb
     require 'mailman'

+    Mailman.config.maildir = '~/Maildir'

     Mailman::Application.new do
       to 'support@example.org' do
         Ticket.new_from_message(message)
       end
     end

+The Mailman app could then be started by running `ruby mailman_app.rb`.

 ## Installation